ROCm/hipBLASLt/docs/reference/ext-ops.rst

    This is an independent function used to call and get the result.
    For sample code, see :ref:`sample_hipblaslt_ext_op_amax`.

-*  ``hipblasltExtAMaxWithScale``

-   Determines the absolute maximum value and scaled output of a 2D tensor.
-   This is an independent function used to call and get the result.
-   For sample code, see :ref:`sample_hipblaslt_ext_op_amax_with_scale`.

 These APIs are explained in detail below.

 hipblasltExtSoftmax()